Top Idioms for Business Complaints

 Meaning: Highlight something on purpose.

-Example: I made a point of mentioning the complaint politely.
+Example: I made a point of the poor service.

 15. πŸ‘‰ Walk on Eggshells (V)